RicardoKnauer/TabMini/README.md

 - Load the results from a CSV file
 - Perform a meta-feature analysis
 - Save the meta-feature analysis to a CSV file.

+`example.py` also contains the script that was used to generate the results in the paper.

 ## License